garrandall/popular-music-data/tracks/loyalty-kendrick-lamar-rihanna.md

 I said I'm geeked and I'm fired up (fired, fire)
 All I want tonight is just get high up (high, high, high) Girl, you look so good, it's to die for (die for)
-Ooh, that pussy good, it's to die for (on fire)
+Oh, that pussy good, it's to die for (on fire)

 It's a secret society